datacommonsorg/mixer/README.md

 git push -u origin new_branch_name
 ```

 Then in your forked repo, can send a Pull Request.
-Github will ask you to pick
-the branch as a base, choose "new_branch_name"

 Wait for approval of the Pull Request and merge the change.